ANSHURAJ11/LAMMPSatOU/README.md

 and what modules are available on OSCER by

 	module av

+If you only want to know about a specific software package, e.g., LAMMPS, type

+	module spider lammps

 ## An example: Calculating the GSFE curve in a BCC metal